-If you’re wondering, “Can a Parent PLUS loan be transferred to the student?” the answer is yes.
-But instead of going through the U.S. Department of Education to transfer a Parent PLUS loan to a student, you’ll need to refinance the loan to the child with a private lender.
-Here’s what you need to know about being able to refinance Parent PLUS loan to a child.
+If you’re wondering, “Can a Parent PLUS loan be transferred to the student?”
+The answer is yes.
+But instead of going through the U.S. Department of Education to transfer a Parent PLUS Loan to a student, you’ll need to refinance the loan to the child with a private lender.

-How to refinance Parent PLUS Loan to a child
+How to transfer a Parent PLUS Loan to a student

-While you’re currently solely responsible for paying back your Parent PLUS loan, it’s possible to transfer the debt to your child through refinancing.
+Although you’re currently solely responsible for paying back your Parent PLUS Loan, it’s possible to transfer your remaining balance to your child through refinancing.

-Not all private lenders allow this transfer, though, so it’s important to know your options before you start the process.
-We found five major student loan refinancing lenders that allow you to transfer a Parent PLUS loan to your student.
+Not all private lenders allow this transfer, though.
+So it’s important to know your options before you start the process.
+We found six major student loan refinancing lenders that don't charge origination fees or prepayment penalties and allow you to transfer a Parent PLUS Loan to your student.

 Each one requires the child to apply for the new loan as if they were refinancing their own loans.
 So if you were thinking of trying to pull a fast one and transfer the loans without their consent, you’re out of luck.

 Here are the lenders and some of their requirements: